doragasu/mw-api/README.md

 ### GameJolt Game API

 GameJolt API is implemented on top of the HTTP APIs, so the HTTP reserved channel is used to receive data when using the GameJolt API module.
-The current version 1.2 is fully supported, excepting the batch function, that maybe will not be very useful on the Megadrive, because of the tight memory restrictions.
+The current version 1.2 is fully supported, excepting the batch function, that maybe will not be very useful on the Megadrive, because of the tight memory constraints.
 It is recommended you complement this documentation with the [official documentation of the API](https://gamejolt.com/game-api/doc).
 You will find additional details there.

 The first thing you need to know is that the GameJolt API implementation for MegaWiFi has the following restrictions: